 Everything you need to know about Beautycounter shutting down + Beautycounter alternatives simplified!

-Ok friends and readers, we’re going to cover everything that’s going on with Beautycounter at the moment. the story thus far, what we know, how I feel, and some ideas so you don’t get overwhelmed finding alternatives if you used their products.
-I’m also really here to help, feel free to DM me @the.whole.home, or send me an email kezianeusch@gmail.com.
-I know the search for brands can be overwhelming, and I wanted to help as much as I can.
+Ok friends and readers, we’re going to cover everything that’s going on with Beautycounter at the moment!
+The story thus far, what we know, how I feel, and both general and very specific ideas for alternatives so you don’t get overwhelmed if you used Beautycounter products.

 What’s going on with Beautycounter?